MicrosoftDocs/learn/learn-pr/azure/azure-spatial-anchors-tutorials/includes/includes/switching-platform.md

 > If you see any CS0618 warnings regarding 'WorldAnchor.SetNativeSpatialAnchorPtr(IntPtr)' is obsolete, you can ignore these warnings.

 >![Tip]
->For a reminder on how to import a Unity custom package, you can refer to the Importing the tutorial assets instructions
+>For a reminder on how to import a Unity custom package, you can refer to the Importing the tutorial assets instructions.

 ## [Unity 2020 + OpenXR](#tab/openxr)